Tellurometer Report Mawson 1962

 Boat loaded for Béchervaise Island but long radio delays cause departure delay till after lunch.
 Depot gear on Béchervaise.
 Proposed journey to Rookery Island cancelled.

 Saturday 27 Jan.

 High winds.
 Rookery Island impossible.
-By Weasel and Snow Track to Rumdoodle to reconnoitre.
+By Weasel and Snow Trac to Rumdoodle to reconnoitre.
 Climbed Rumdoodle Hill but drift started and could not see.
 Unable to return to Mawson, Drift.
 Camped at Rumdoodle.

 Sunday 28 Jan.

 Drift continued and it was impossible to return to Mawson in morning.
 Achieved during PM.